oelarnes/spells/README.md

 - Supports calculating the standard aggregations and measures out of the box with no arguments (ALSA, GIH WR, etc)
 - Caches aggregate DataFrames in the local file system automatically for instantaneous reproduction of previous analysis
 - Manages grouping and filtering by built-in and custom columns at the row level
-- Provides over 50 explicitly specified, enumerated, documented custom column definitions
+- Provides 116 explicitly specified, enumerated, documented column definitions
 - Supports "Deck Color Data" aggregations with built-in column definitions.
 - Provides a CLI tool `spells [add|refresh|clean|remove|info] [SET]` to download and manage external files
 - Downloads and manages public datasets from 17Lands